You are here

 • Opioids and NSAIDS (non-steroidal anti-inflammatory drugs) are associated with adverse effects, such as constipation, respiratory depression, cognitive impairment, and GI bleeding, which limit their use.

-In the area of analgesia, Angiochem is developing a promising neurotensin derivative, based on its EPiC technology platform, for the management of moderate to severe post-surgical and cancer pain. > More about ANG2002
+In the area of analgesia, Angiochem is developing a promising neurotensin derivative, based on its platform technology, for the management of moderate to severe post-surgical and cancer pain.